 6b.
 The PCF(s) send back "204 No Content" response(s) to the UDR; and

 6c.
-The PCF(s) may derive UE policies (e.g. URSP, V2X, and/or 5G ProSe policies) based on the received service parameters from the UDR, the previously received requested V2X policies and UE capabilities (e.g., V2X capabilities) from the AMF, and initiate a UE Policy Association Modification procedure (see subclause 5.6.2.2) to deliver the UE policies to the UE.
+The PCF(s) may derive UE policies (e.g. URSP, V2X, and/or 5G ProSe policies) based on the received service parameters from the UDR, UE subscription data, local operator policies, the previously received requested V2X policies and UE capabilities (e.g., V2X capabilities) from the AMF, and initiate a UE Policy Association Modification procedure if applicable (see subclause 5.6.2.2) to deliver the UE policies to the UE.

 6B.
-Otherwise, the PCF(s) retrieve the service parameters in the UDR by invoking the Nudr_DataRepository_Query service operation, determine UE policies (e.g. URSP, V2X, and/or 5G ProSe policies) based on the retrieved service parameters from the UDR, the received requested V2X and/or ProSe policies and UE capabilities (e.g. V2X capabilities and/or 5G ProSe capabilities) from the AMF , and deliver the UE policies (including the determined V2XP and/or 5G ProSeP) to the UE and corresponding V2X N2 PC5 and/or ProSe N2 PC5 policy to the NG-RAN during UE Policy Association Establishment procedure (see subclause 5.6.1).
+Otherwise, the PCF(s) retrieve the service parameters in the UDR by invoking the Nudr_DataRepository_Query service operation, determine UE policies (e.g. URSP, V2X, and/or 5G ProSe policies) based on the retrieved service parameters from the UDR, UE subscription data, local operator policies, the received requested V2X and/or ProSe policies and UE capabilities (e.g. V2X capabilities and/or 5G ProSe capabilities) from the AMF , and if applicable, deliver the UE policies (including the determined V2XP and/or 5G ProSeP) to the UE and corresponding V2X N2 PC5 and/or ProSe N2 PC5 policy to the NG-RAN during UE Policy Association Establishment procedure (see subclause 5.6.1).

 NOTE 2: For further details on the Nudr_DataRepository_Create/Update/Delete/Notify service operations, refer to 3GPP TS 29.504 [27] and 3GPP TS 29.519 [12].

-7. If the AF subscribed to notifications about the outcome of UE Policies delivery (provision/update/removal) due to Service specific parameter provisioning the PCF invokes the Npcf_EventExposure_Notify service operation to inform the NEF about the outcome of the procedure by sending the HTTP POST request to the callback URI "{notifUri}".
+7. If the AF subscribed to notifications about the outcome of UE Policies delivery (provision/update/removal) due to Service specific parameter provisioning and the PCF derived the corresponding UE policies, the PCF invokes the Npcf_EventExposure_Notify service operation to inform the NEF about the outcome of the procedure by sending the HTTP POST request to the callback URI "{notifUri}".

 NOTE 3: The Callback URI "{notifUri}" is used for both implicit and explicit subscriptions as described in 3GPP TS 29.523 [49].
 Notification URI for implicit subscriptions is retrieved from UDR as described in 3GPP TS 29.519 [12].